mozilla/thimble.mozilla.org/README.md

 * Run ``cp env.dist .env`` to create an environment file
 * Run ``npm install`` to install dependencies
 * Run ``npm start`` to start the server
-* Once everything is ready and running, Thimble will be available at [http://localhost:3500/](http://localhost:3500/)

 ####id.webmaker.org
 * Clone https://github.com/mozilla/id.webmaker.org